deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 [^7]: SNAP – http://snap.stanford.edu/,
 [^8]: NetworkX -  https://networkx.org

-### Memory usage
+### Memory Usage

-Memory usage was not benchmarked directly because for graph algorithms runtime is usually the first problem, it is quite positive that the total memory usage for the dynamic graph benchmark remained well within 30mb, and slightly below 50 mb for the static graph benchmark when measured on MacOS.
-While these numbers are encouraging, it needs to be noted that MacOS tend to under-report actual memory usage because of its system wide dynamic linking that does not account for the memory of already loaded system libraries therefore users who are concerned about memory usage on other platforms like Linux may run their own benchmarks.
-However, a quick test by setting the LARGE constant to one million showed that the dynamic graph used about 80 MB of memory and the the static graph peaked around 350 MB and completed most benchmark task within single digit millisecond time.
-This is discrepancy is expected because the static graph is optimized for fastest processing at the expense of of memory usage.
+Memory usage was not benchmarked directly because for graph algorithms, runtime is usually the first problem.
+It is quite positive that the total memory usage for the dynamic graph benchmark remained well within 30 MB, and slightly below 50 MB for the static graph benchmark when measured on macOS.
+While these numbers are encouraging, it needs to be noted that macOS tends to under-report actual memory usage because of its system-wide dynamic linking that does not account for the memory of already loaded system libraries.
+Therefore, users who are concerned about memory usage on other platforms like Linux may run their own benchmarks.
+However, a quick test setting the LARGE constant to one million showed that the dynamic graph used about 80 MB of memory and the static graph peaked around 350 MB and completed most benchmark tasks within single-digit millisecond times.
+This discrepancy is expected because the static graph is optimized for the fastest processing at the expense of memory usage.

 | Engine / Library     | 1M node Memory Use | Notes                  |
 |----------------------|--------------------|------------------------|